GPT-Laboratory/22-Agentic-Framework-Comparison-for-Reasoning-Tasks-across-BBH-GSM8K-and-ARC-Benchmarks/README.md

    ./run.sh
    ```
    This runs all frameworks and datasets configured in `frameworks/config.yml`.
 Logs are saved to `logs/run_<timestamp>/` for each execution.

-7. **View results:**
-   Open `analysis/analysis.ipynb` in Jupyter to see performance graphs and detailed analysis.
-The notebook is automatically updated after each run.

 ### ⚡ Alternative Quick Demo
 ```bash